 Boosting economic opportunities for farming communities

 As Brazil is one of the world’s largest chocolate consumers, cocoa agroforestry provides an opportunity for farmers and communities to prosper.
 Today, over 250 families receive technical assistance and training in agroforestry best practice, cocoa production and the restoration of degraded areas.
 These families have diversified their plantations and been able to increase their cocoa productivity two or three times over.
 The project also promotes participation of women, and our partners are working to rollout gender-focused financial management training.
-Over the past year, the families assisted by the project have started selling to Olam Cocoa, boosting both the local economy and the quality of life of the cocoa producers.
+Over the past year, the families assisted by the project have started selling to ofi cocoa business, boosting both the local economy and the quality of life of the cocoa producers.

 This project has the potential to transform agricultural practices and landscape management in a globally important deforestation frontier.
 The model is replicable to more farmers and more cocoa regions, and offers an opportunity to deliver transformative conservation, economic and social outcomes at scale.